Available for Interviews: Nadine Levitt

 What Nadine Levitt can say in an interview about

-- Approaching the holidays with curiosity (and therefore letting go of expectations, which are only caused by your pattern recognition) and staying on top of your emotional responses can make a huge difference.
+• Approach the holidays with curiosity.
+Letting go of expectations (only caused by your pattern recognition) and staying on top of your emotional responses can make a huge difference.

-- We are as human beings programmed to recognize patterns, but those patterns are not based on facts they are based on the stories we tell ourselves, and they can be extremely unhelpful as they are the culprits for our expectations.
+• Stop playing the same “story” in your mind.
+We are, as human beings, programmed to recognize patterns, but those patterns are not based on facts; they are based on the stories we tell ourselves, and they can be highly unhelpful as they are the culprits for our expectations.

-- Arguably all of life’s conflict comes from unmet expectations so try to be aware of the difference between reality and your predictions.
+• Realize reality.
+Arguably, all of life’s conflict comes from unmet expectations, so be aware of the difference between reality and your predictions.

-- Try to make a habit of checking in with yourself and seeing how you feel.
-Identifying and acknowledging emotions quickly as they come up make it easier to process them.
+• Stay in tune with your emotions.
+Try to make a habit of checking in with yourself and seeing how you feel.
+Identifying and acknowledging emotions quickly as they come up makes it easier to process them.

 Interview: Nadine Levitt